CivicTechTO/tor-councilmatic/README.md

 ### Mac / Linux

 We'll be running the app directly on your workstation.
 You won't need a powerful system for this approach.
-(Yay!)
+So don't worry and enjoy!!

 **Requirements:**